ENT · Vestibular Schwannoma

 6

-Large tumors may cause obstructive hydrocephalus due to compression of the fourth ventricle.
+Large tumors may cause obstructive hydrocephalus or brainstem compression due to their location in the cerebellopontine angle.

 Confidence: